Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 People come from all over to see the ‘shifting’ sand dunes, which shift slightly every year due to strong winds.

-The air in Łeba has even actually been proven to help with respiratory conditions like asthma.
+The air in Łeba has even been proven to help with respiratory conditions like asthma.

 This is also a great option if you’re looking for some Gdansk hiking options, as it’s a pretty easy day trip!